soffes/blog/published/2008-08-24-i-am-addicted-to-redoing-my-blog/i-am-addicted-to-redoing-my-blog.markdown

 ---
-title: I am Addicted to Redoing my Blog
+tags:
-categories: meta
+- meta
 ---

+# I am Addicted to Redoing my Blog

 It is sad how much I redo my blog.
 I usually redo it more than I actually blog.
 Then I get it going and then get an idea for a new one and stop on the old one.
 So here is my new attempt at my blog.
 I think I am switching off [Tumblr](http://tumblr.com) as much as I love it.
 I'll leave my old one up at [soffes.tumblr.com](http://soffes.tumblr.com/) incase you're still interested.